Adaptive Greedy versus Non-adaptive Greedy for Influence Maximization: Introduction

+All the results above hold for the ``exact'' deterministic greedy algorithm where a vertex with the exact maximum marginal influence is chosen as a seed in each iteration.
+However, most variants of the greedy algorithm used in practice are randomized algorithms that find a seed with a marginal influence \emph{close to} the maximum \emph{with high probability} in each iteration.
+In Section~\ref{sect:robustness}, we discuss how our results for the exact greedy algorithm can be adapted to those greedy algorithms used in practice.

-Finally, we propose a risk-free but more conservative variant of the adaptive greedy algorithm, which always performs at least as well as the non-adaptive greedy algorithm.
-We recommend both the adaptive greedy algorithm and this variant.
+Finally, in Section~\ref{sect:variant}, we propose a risk-free but more conservative variant of the adaptive greedy algorithm, which always performs at least as well as the non-adaptive greedy algorithm.
+In Section~\ref{sect:experiments}, we compare this variant of the adaptive greedy algorithm with the adaptive greedy algorithm and the non-adaptive greedy algorithm by implementing experiments on social networks in our daily lives.